Considering electric vehicles for your fleet, but worried about the cost? We’ve got some good news for you.

 3. Expansion of EV Charging Infrastructure

-In addition, the federal carbon tax, originally introduced in April 2019, was updated in December of 2020 to increase to a total of $170 per tonne by 2030.
-Under today’s level of carbon taxation, Canadians pay about an extra 2.3 cents per litre of gasoline, but this is set to rise to an extra 12 cents per litre in 2022.
-This tax affects businesses in Alberta, Ontario, Saskatchewan, and Manitoba.
+In addition, the federal carbon tax, originally introduced in April 2019, was updated in November of 2022 to increase to a total of $170 per tonne by 2030.
+Under today’s level of carbon taxation, Canadians pay about an extra 6.5 cents per litre of gasoline, but this is set to rise to an extra 1.5 cents per litre in 2024.

 Read more: 6 Common Electric Vehicle Myths Debunked

-Finally, with no oil to change or valves, gaskets, and spark plugs to repair, EVs are surprisingly low maintenance.
+Generally, EVs have lower maintenance and repair costs compared to traditional internal combustion engine vehicles.
+With no oil to change or valves, gaskets, and spark plugs to repair, EVs are surprisingly low maintenance.
 They also rely on a regenerative braking system, which reduces brake pad wear.
 This means less frequent replacements, leading to lower costs.
+However, the specifics can vary based on the make and model of the EV and evolving repair technologies.

 Higher costs to be aware of

-It also includes things like the taxable benefit to a driver.
 The higher purchase or lease cost of an electric vehicle could increase the standby charge part of the taxable benefit calculation.
-Currently, there is no offset for the lower operating costs (fuel, maintenance etc.)
+Currently, the operating costs of the taxable benefit calculation do not adjust because there is no gas.
+The driver is still responsible for the full 33 cents per personal KM.

 Get to Know the Author